 The Death Strip

-The space between the two walls of the Berlin Wall was known as the “Death Strip.”
-This area served as a buffer zone containing various security measures to discourage people from attempting to cross from East to West Berlin.
+The area between two walls of the Berlin Wall was called “Death Strip.”
+This area was the sector deploying various safety measures to prevent the individuals from trying to switch between East and West Berlin.

 Security Features: